Master of Science Mental Health Counseling 60 Credits | School of Social and Behavioral Sciences | Bronx & Dobbs Ferry

 Mercy College is here to help our students and communities succeed.
 The new Interdisciplinary Health Education Learning Program (IHELP) fellowship aims to expand internship opportunities that provide services for children, adolescents, and transitional-aged youth who are at risk for behavioral health disorders in high need and high demand areas for graduate Fellows in Mercy's School Counseling, Mental Health Counseling, Marriage and Family Therapy, or Occupational Therapy programs.

-- Baccalaureate degree from an accredited college or university with a grade point average (GPA) of 3.00 or higher.
+- Official transcript of baccalaureate degree from an accredited college or university with a grade point average (GPA) of 3.00 or higher.
 Applicants with a GPA lower than 3.0 may be considered for provisional acceptance.

 - Two (2) detailed written letters of recommendation from instructors in the major area of study or professional contacts.
 One letter must be from a professor.